open-rpc/open-rpc/README.md

 ### 🛠 Developers

-- The purpose of this page is to collect core technical resources helpful to someone building on Ethereum
+- The purpose of this page is to collect core technical resources helpful to someone building on OpenRPC
 - Information should be kept as up to date as possible, as new tools appear, standards are adopted, or material is deprecated
 - This page will never be completely comprehensive: the goal is to list the most popular or widely used resources or tools.

 ### 📚 Learn

-- The purpose of this page is to collect educational material about Ethereum on a variety of topics
+- The purpose of this page is to collect educational material about OpenRPC on a variety of topics
 - Some information will be technical in nature, but it will also include non-technical information, or articles that may serve as inspiration to community members

 ### 📱 Use

-- This page is for the person who wants to get started using Ethereum, but doesn’t know how.
+- This page is for the person who wants to get started using OpenRPC, but doesn’t know how.
-- This page will stay limited to 3 sections: Dapps, Ether, and Wallets.
-- Useful contributions include: submitting suggestions for dapps to rotate onto this page, submitting suggestions for better links about Ether or Wallets.
-- We will rotate the list of dapps on this page frequently!
-- Dapp submissions will be assessed on the following criteria:
-  - Is the dapp a "user" application?
-This page is targeted at the average user, which means it wouldn't be appropriate to list a dev tool or app targeted at sophisticated technical users.
-  - Does the application have a good user on-boarding proces, such that a user can follow the link, and find all the instructions they need to get started?
-  - Does the application "round out" the list by adding a new kind of application not already present?
-  - Is there evidence that the application is popular and well established?

 ### 👋 Beginners

-- The purpose of this page is to offer a coherent answer to the most basic questions about Ethereum: what is it, and why does it exist?
+- The purpose of this page is to offer a coherent answer to the most basic questions about OpenRPC: what is it, and why does it exist?
 - Because this page is very simple and does not contain much content, changes to the text will be limited.
 - Useful contributions include: suggesting better “beginner” content to link at the bottom of the page, or suggesting images that could be added to the page to break up the text.